-The Company entered into an agreement, commencing on March 16, 2021, pursuant to which the Company will pay an affiliate of the Sponsor a total of up to $10,000 per month for office space, administrative and support services.
-Upon completion of the Business Combination or the Company’s liquidation, the agreement will terminate and the Company will cease paying these monthly fees.
-For the three months ended March 31, 2021, the Company incurred and paid $10,000 in fees for these services, of which such amount is included in accounts payable and accrued expenses in the accompanying balance sheet.
+The Company entered into an agreement, commencing on March 16, 2021, pursuant to which the Company will pay an affiliate of the Sponsor a total not to exceed $10,000 per month for office space, administrative and support services.
+Upon completion of the Business Combination or the Company’s liquidation, the agreement will terminate, and the Company will cease paying these monthly fees.
+For the year ended December 31, 2021, the Company incurred and paid $95,000, in fees for these services.

 Promissory Note — Related Party

 On January 5, 2021, the Sponsor issued an unsecured promissory note to the Company (the “Promissory Note”), pursuant to which the Company could borrow up to an aggregate principal amount of $300,000.
 The Promissory Note was non-interest bearing and payable on the earlier of (i) September 30, 2021 or (ii) the consummation of the Initial Public Offering.
-As of March 31, 2021 there was $62,118 outstanding under the Promissory Note, which is currently due on demand.
+The outstanding balance of $62,118 was repaid in May 2021.
+Borrowings under the Promissory Note are no longer available.

 Related Party Loans